Ansible2/sqf-language-rework/configuration/grammars/docs/commands/commander.md

-In <See o Reference p> it returns the commander of a vehicle.
-Since <See arm Reference 1> it returns the primary observer.
+In <See ofp Reference arma1> it returns the primary observer.
 The commander of a vehicle can be found with `effectiveCommander`.

 ---